-CHAPTER 10 Performance Measures and Congestion/Mobility Analysis
+CHAPTER 10 Performance Measures and Congestion/Mobility Analysis RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch

 States are required to calculate and report performance measures/targets for the Interstate and non-Interstate National Highway System (NHS) for the purpose of carrying out the National Highway Performance Program (NHPP).
 The Multimodal Programs Team is responsible for NHPP areas related to system performance and traffic congestion, and freight movement.
 The analysis includes adopting performance measurements to comply with the final rule.